 Unlike other products that customers can touch and feel when they buy them, the products and services provided by utilities barely register with most customers – until they get a bill that’s calculated wrong, the meter reading is off, or the price goes up.
 Between monthly bills, most customers aren’t encouraged to engage with their water or energy supplier.
 But according to the Digital Consumer Trends Index 2021, the majority of customers have an appetite for loyalty and want personalized engagement.

 There are numerous touchpoints and digital channels which a company can use to connect with its customers, but according to the report, email is still comfortably the preferred channel of consumers for receiving offers, content, incentives, and rewards from brands.
 When it comes to communication, email beats banner ads, social media native apps, organic posts, and SMS by up to 92%.

-The majority of consumers want to receive personalised content from trusted organisations and will readily share personal and preference data for it.
-According to the report, email personalisation needs to go beyond merely using a first name, but offer products the customer has expressed an interest in and that are appropriate – derived from preference insights and purchase motivations that they have explicitly shared.
+The majority of consumers want to receive personalized content from trusted organisations and will readily share personal and preference data for it.
+According to the report, email personalization needs to go beyond merely using a first name, but offer products the customer has expressed an interest in and that are appropriate – derived from preference insights and purchase motivations that they have explicitly shared.

-This takes email personalisation beyond lumping consumers into large cohorts based on tired buyer personas.
-The personalisation and messaging needs to be rooted in both first party data (data you have collected from your customer) and zero-party data (data that the customer has intentionally and proactively shared).
+This takes email personalization beyond lumping consumers into large cohorts based on tired buyer personas.
+The personalization and messaging needs to be rooted in both first party data (data you have collected from your customer) and zero-party data (data that the customer has intentionally and proactively shared).

 What does this mean for utilities?